Oil to Gas Conversion Now Available in Westchester

-It’s possible to purchase conversion kits and complete the oil to gas conversion for an appliance yourself.
-However, we recommend finding a licensed technician to complete the conversion for you.
+IMPORTANT: It’s possible to purchase conversion kits and complete the oil to gas conversion for an appliance yourself.
+However, we recommend having a licensed technician complete the conversion for you.

 Instead, find a licensed gas technician or a plumber to install your conversion kit.
-If you’re in the New York or Connecticut area, call us today to find out more about completing an oil to gas conversion for your existing appliances.
+If you’re in the New York or Connecticut area, call Bruni and Campisi today to find out more about completing an oil to gas conversion for your existing appliances.

 Manufacturer rebates are offered by equipment makers to help lower the cost of appliances for customers.
 These rebates can be instant rebates, which are applied when the equipment is purchased, or mail-in rebates.
 Mail-in rebates usually require you to submit proof of purchase or installation after the fact.

 Manufacturer rebates for natural gas heaters can be worth $200 or more.
 The amount of the rebate will depend on the manufacturer and the specific equipment you’re purchasing.